 To help you get started, our friends at LiveLingua put together a post showcasing some key things to remember.
 The following excerpt will help shine some light on the differences between Portuguese and Spanish.

 1. Difference between hasta and hacia.
 In Portuguese there is no hacia preposition.
 There is the preposition até, but we need to explain the difference very well so students can learn how to use it properly.
-In short words, hacia indicates the direction in which we move and hasta the point at which we arrived.
+In short, hacia indicates the direction in which we move and hasta the point at which we arrived.

 3. The position of reflexive pronouns.
-The rule is very simple.
-In Spanish, when the tense is either gerund or infinitive, the pronoun merges to the end of the verb.
-Otherwise when the verb is conjugated, the pronoun is placed before the verb and not joined.
+The rule is very simple: In Spanish, when the tense is either gerund or infinitive, the pronoun merges to the end of the verb.
+Otherwise, when the verb is conjugated, the pronoun is placed before the verb and not joined.
 Example: dormirse, bañarse; se durmió, te bañaste, etc.

 - Determine your learning style and goals.
 Instead of blindly jumping into learning, have a plan in place.
 Are you learning for fun?
 Do you want to be fluent?
 How do you learn best?
 Knowing the answers to these will help you stay on track.
 Here are some guiding questions to start with.